The Argotist Online

 John Tranter was born in Cooma, New South Wales, in 1943.
 He attended country schools, and took his BA in 1970.
 He has worked mainly in publishing, teaching and radio production, and has travelled widely.
 He has lived in London, Singapore, Brisbane, and San Francisco, and now lives in Sydney.
 He is married, with two adult children.

-He is the founding publisher of the free Internet literary magazine Jacket, founded in October 1997.
-The US Publishers’ Weekly called it “the first (and best) large-scale Internet poetry journal.”
+He is the founding publisher of the Internet literary magazine Jacket, founded in October 1997.
+The US Publishers’ Weekly called it 'the first (and best) large-scale Internet poetry journal'.
 He is also the founder of Australian Poetry Resources Internet Library (APRIL), a team project to place poetry and background for over a thousand poets on the Internet.
-His homepage can be found here.

 Your 2006 book Urban

 Myths: 210 Poems: New and Selected (Salt Publishing) is mainly

 chronological, but begins with a newer poem (“After Hölderlin”) and ends

 with an older poem (“The Popular Mysteries”).
 What was it about those poems

 that compelled you to deviate from chronology in providing entry and exit points